 Congratulations!
 You just scored an interview for a new job.
 This is the big gig you’ve been waiting for and your nerves are probably kicking into high gear right about now.
 You have questions to worry about, resumes and cover letters to print out, and references to line up.
-The last thing you’ll want to be worrying about is what to wear.
+The last thing you’ll want to be worrying about is how to dress for an interview!
 But you know it’s important to put your best foot forward and make a great impression the first time you meet with a potential employer.

 What you wear and how you wear it can say a lot about you as a person.
 Employers want to see your personality, but they also want to make sure you’re professional and respectable.
 From the accessories you don to the makeup you wear, all those minor details can give clues as to who you are and how you’ll fit in at the company.
-Make sure those clues are the right ones by following these simple guidelines.
+Make sure those clues are the right ones by following these simple guidelines from Brilliance New York.

 Classy and Conservative